Geocld/vite-plugin-importus/README.md

 # vite-plugin-importus
-⚡The faster modularly import plugin, has higher performance, making your coding life easier, smoother, and nicer :)
+⚡Modularly import plugin, compatible with antd, lodash, material-ui and so on.
+Has higher performance, making your coding life easier, smoother, and nicer :)

 > refer to [babel-plugin-import](https://github.com/umijs/babel-plugin-import) but support [Vite](https://github.com/vitejs/vite).